The prevention of money laundering and combating the financing of terrorism

 In this guidance, the word 'must' denotes a legal obligation, while the word 'should' is a recommendation of good practice, and is the standard that the Commission expects casino operators to adopt and evidence.
 The Commission will expect casino operators to be able to explain the reasons for any departures from that standard.

-The guidance emphasises the responsibility of senior management to manage the casino operator’s money laundering and terrorist financing risks, and how this should be carried out on a risk-based approach.
+The guidance emphasises the responsibility of senior management to manage the casino operator’s money laundering, terrorist financing and proliferation financing risks, and how this should be carried out on a risk-based approach.
 It sets out a standard approach to the identification of customers and verification of their identities, separating out basic identity from other measures relating to customer due diligence (CDD), including the obligation to monitor customer activity.